1catano/node-graphql-service-openfaas/README.md

 ## Status of the template

-This template is experimental and I would like your feedback through GitHub issues or [OpenFaaS Slack](https://docs.openfaas.com/community).
+This template is experimental and I would like your feedback through GitHub issues.

 ## Supported platforms